Skip to main content

 (2) Since there is no marital bond between the parents, the family unit can be formed, at their choice, by the father or the mother with the two minor children (children 2. and 3.), without it being possible, for tax purposes, for both parents with the aforementioned children to form a single family unit.

-The Minimum taxpayer applicable in the joint taxation of the father or mother with the minor children is the general one of 5,550 euros per year.
-Likewise, when the father and mother live together with the children who are part of the family unit, the reduction in the tax base of 2,150 euros per year referred to in article 84 of the Personal Income Tax Law is not applicable. ##1##See, in this regard, Chapter 13 above in which the reductions in the general tax base and of savings are discussed.
+The minimum taxpayer tax applicable to joint taxation by a father or mother with minor children is the general amount of 5,550 euros per year.
+Likewise, since the father and mother live with the children who are part of the family unit, the reduction of the taxable base of 2,150 euros per year referred to in article 84 of the Law of the PIT See, in this regard, Chapter 13 above, which discusses the reductions in the general tax base and of savings.
 For its part, in the case of joint taxation of the father or mother with the minor children (children 2. and 3.), the Minimum for descendants must be distributed equally among the parents with whom the descendants who do not have incomes exceeding 1,800 euros live, even if one of them pays joint taxes with the children.
 For this reason, the Minimum for descendants corresponding to the youngest child (child 3), with income greater than 1,800 euros, corresponds entirely to the father or mother with whom they are taxed jointly.
-Consequently, the other parent will not have the right to apply the Minimum for descendants for said child.
+Consequently, the other parent will not be entitled to apply the Minimum for descendants for said child.

 The Minimum for descendants corresponding to the adult child (child 1), who due to this circumstance is not part of the family unit, also corresponds to both parents in equal shares.

-The other parent in their individual declaration only has the right to apply half of the minimum for descendants corresponding to children 1. and 2, as none of them have incomes greater than 1,800 euros.
+The other parent in his/her individual declaration is only entitled to apply half of the minimum for descendants corresponding to the 1st child. and 2, since none of them have income greater than 1,800 euros.
 (Back)